davidscarth/edge-ai-study/TEST.md

 * [llama-swap](https://github.com/mostlygeek/llama-swap) v150

 ## Models
 A selection of relatively recent small open-weight LLM models.
-Comparing same standard quant size across models (Q4_K_M), and smaller size for the bigger models (IQ3_XS).
+Using the same standard quant size across most models (Q4_K_M) to keep things apples-to-apples, and smaller size for the bigger models (IQ3_XS).
 Added Q8 for the 1GB just to see if there's any meaningful differences.

 ### 1GB size class (~1B parameters)
 | Model Name | Date of Release | Quant and Size | Parameters | Context Window | License |